atomix/atomix.github.io/docs/latest/user-manual/cluster-management/partition-groups.md

 {:.callout .callout-warning}
 Primary-backup partitions are only as reliable as the protocol used in the [system management group](#the-management-group).
 For the strongest consistency and reliability guarantees, use a Raft management group.

-Primary-backup groups are configured via the [`PrimaryBackupPartitionGroup`] builder:
+Primary-backup groups are configured via the [`PrimaryBackupPartitionGroup`][PrimaryBackupPartitionGroup] builder:

 ```java
 PartitionGroup primaryBackupGroup = PrimaryBackupPartitionGroup.builder("data")